Car Hire Guide in Sri Lanka

 Most of these services would commence at a fair Rs.
 45 per km.
 This cost would include vehicle and river charges as well.
 So, if you do a search, make sure your findings would lead you to this type of price range per km.
 Some of these services, if provided through a travel agent, would require you to make an upfront booking of 10% after an analysis of the amount of trips from your itinerary.
 Additional trips made during your visit would be added depending on the distance travelled.
 However, getting details such as this clarified through your travel agent is important.

 Beware of the tuk driver, if they shy away from the meter machine

 The tuk of course, is a three-wheeled vehicle found in great numbers almost everywhere in Sri Lanka.
 They are quite efficient when it comes to travelling short distances.
 But, these drivers sometimes tend to scam you off by dictating imaginary costs especially when they have a full functioning meter machine that surprisingly ceases to activate once it witnesses a tourist.
 No harm done, tuk drivers earn a living this way but many drivers do attentively utilize the meter machine once the journey commences.
 But sadly, there are times when one of them, if hailed by a foreign traveller, tends to abuse the moment and charge the passenger a higher rate in advance.
 So, if you’re travelling alone on the road, keep this in mind and turn down meter machines that ‘don’t work’.

-To book a private car with a driver in Sri Lanka, contact us here: http://www.olankatravels.com/contact-us.php
+To hire a private car with a driver in Sri Lanka, contact us here: https://www.olankatravels.com/contact-us.php